shaynabergeron/Java-Applications/Blackjack-Game/README.md

 This is a simple text-based blackjack game followed by multiple tutorials.

-Completed in Eclipse, if you want to run simply import it in Eclipse.
+Completed in Eclipse, if you want to run simply import it in Eclipse and run.

 Concepts of Game:
 - Bet has to be real number no more than the player balance